jjeanjacques10/pymangaj/README.md

 # PyMangaJ

-pymangaj is a Python library for searching and retrieving manga pages from different sources.
+Pymangaj is a Python library for searching and retrieving manga pages from different sources.
 It provides a simple interface to fetch manga pages from popular manga websites.

 ## Installation